Discover more from Sally's Real Life

-PS.
 Dementia was virtually unknown, extremely rare, 70 years ago.
 There’s something in the air, the food, the water that is causing this!
 Short of serious brain damage, it IS reversible.
+And even then, there are many treatments to slow the progression.

-Have any of you ever heard about this product or think it looks good?
+Have you ever heard about a product called Neurotonix (the website is now down) or think it looks good?

 Both DH and I have had (somewhat worrisome) memory issues lately, and for me, it’s been somewhat notable and recent short term memory issues.
 Could you take a look at these ingredients and let me know if you think it would be worth trying?

-I'm not seeing the overall benefit to NeuroTonix that you can't get other places.
+I'm not seeing the overall benefit to this supplement that you can't get other places.
 Will you have to take this for the rest of your life to ward off memory loss?
 I took a look at the ingredients in NeuroTonix:

 Lactobacillus Paracasei, Lactobacillus Reuteri, B. lactis BL - 04 -- these are historically great probiotics but there’s lots of new info on what's the best probiotic.
 I prefer MegaSpore, find it here.
 (10% off retail with my link)

-Peppermint -- will interfere with homeopathy (my friend takes some homeopathy)
+Peppermint -- will interfere with homeopathy (my friend uses homeopathy)

 Stress